Student Spotlight: Madeleine Trinco

-“The Presidential Scholarship has helped me save for my transfer school and motivates me to keep my GPA up,” she said.
-“I have to take honors classes, and that alone has pushed me to be a better student.
-I have learned how to manage my time efficiently and I have also gotten to know myself as a student better.
+“The Presidential Scholarship helped me save for my transfer school and motivated me to keep my GPA up,” she said.
+“I had to take honors classes, and that alone pushed me to be a better student.
+I learned how to manage my time efficiently and I got to know myself as a student better.

 “I also chose COD because I am currently the president of a statewide service organization called the International Order of the Rainbow for Girls.
 This requires me to travel frequently around the state, and COD allowed me to pursue my future goals while also completing my obligations as president.”